terminusdb/terminusdb-blog/_posts/2020-09-30-dbpedia-hackathon-terminusdb-conflict-data.md

 This is a graph:

-<iframe width="560" height="315" src="https://terminusdb-labs.github.io/dbpedia-hackathon-autumn-2020/viz.html"frameborder="0" allow="accelerometer; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://terminusdb-labs.github.io/dbpedia-hackathon-autumn-2020/viz.html"frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And the image of the graph: